leanprover/vscode-lean4/README.md

 otherwise it will install `leanprover/lean4:stable`.
 You can override this default version by setting an `DEFAULT_LEAN_TOOLCHAIN` environment variable.

-Otherwise, if there is a `lean-toolchain` (or `leanpkg.toml`) in the workspace folder or in a parent folder then it will use the version specified in the specified version.
+Otherwise, if there is a `lean-toolchain` in the workspace folder or in a parent folder then it will use the version specified in the specified version.

 Then with the selected version it runs `lean --version` to check if that version is installed yet.